codaveto/gherkin_unit_test/README.md

       Then the example should explode
 ```

-In this same we have built our framework, we have the following classes at our disposal:
+In this same way we have built our framework, we have the following classes at our disposal:

 - `UnitTest`
 - `UnitFeature`